Can a will be changed?

 • You've had a significant change in your relationship with a family member

-• You want to leave gifts to charities or organisations not mentioned originally
+• People sometimes wish to leave gifts to charities or organisations not mentioned originally.

 • Your business ownership or property has changed substantially